 - Provides round-the-clock supervision and monitoring in a safe, therapeutic environment

 - Many facilities offer medically-supervised alcohol and drug detoxification

 - Removes everyday temptations, triggers, and any opportunity to drink or use

 - Facilities offering holistic therapies focus on “total wellness”, rather than just upon the symptoms of the disease of addiction

-Experts agree that individuals who are able to check into inpatient alcohol or drug rehab maximizes the chances of a successful, along-lasting recovery when they say some sort of treatment plan for a minimum of 90 days.
+Experts agree that individuals who are able to check into inpatient alcohol or drug rehab maximize the chances of a successful, along-lasting recovery when they say some sort of treatment plan for a minimum of 90 days.